influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 ## For all existing InfluxDB Enterprise data nodes:

-### 1. Remove the node from the InfluxDB Enterprise cluster
+### 1. Remove the data node from the InfluxDB Enterprise cluster

 From a **meta** node in your InfluxDB Enterprise cluster, enter:
 ```